robmathers/rogersusage/README.md

  - `-t`, `--totals`
     - Output only the total usage and usage allowance amounts.
  - `--csv`
     - Print the data only (no labels or units) as comma-separated values.
 Format: Download,Upload,Total,Cap Amount,Remaining Usage.
 Units: GB.
 Useful for importing or parsing the data into other programs.
+Remaining usage will be empty on unlimited plans.
  - `-l USERNAME`, `--login=USERNAME`
     - Rogers login ID
  - `-p PASSWORD`, `--password=PASSWORD`